Picking the best Verizon phone plan for your needs boils down to a simple question — how much data do you use?

 Verizon’s prepaid plans also include unlimited data for $60 a month and 5GB for $35.
 Those prices reflect $5 autopay discounts, and they’re subject to the same loyalty discounts after three and nine months of continuous service.
 While all prepaid plans have access to Verizon's nationwide 5G service, only the unlimited data plan gives prepaid customers access to super-fast Ultra Wideband 5G.

 Prepaid options aren’t a good idea at Verizon if you have multiple lines.
 There’s no discount as you add more lines to your prepaid plan.
+Anyone searching for the best family cell phone plan at Verizon should consider one of the unlimited data options detailed above.

 What are the best 5G Verizon plans?